shred/acme4j/src/site/markdown/usage/register.md

 If it is the first time you connect to the ACME server, you need to register your account key.

 To do so, create a `RegistrationBuilder`, optionally add some contact information, then invoke `create()`.
 If the account was successfully created, you will get a `Registration` object in return.
-Invoking its `getLocation()` method will return the location URI of your account.
+Invoking its `getLocation()` method will return the location URL of your account.
 You should store it somewhere, because you will need it later.
 Unlike your key pair, the location is a public information that does not need security precautions.

 ```java
 RegistrationBuilder builder = new RegistrationBuilder();